+For $H$-minor-free graphs, $\Delta = 1$.
 A graph $H$ is a $k$-apex graph of a graph $G$ if $G = H \backslash A$ for some subset $A$ of at most $k$ vertices which is called \textit{apices}.
 The definition of almost-embeddable graph is given as follows.

-\begin{Def} A graph $G$ is \textit{almost-embeddable} on a surface $\Sigma$ if $G$ can be written as the union of $k+1$ graphs $G_0 \cup G_1 \cup \ldots \cup G_k$, satisfying the following conditions: (1). $G_0$ has an embedding on $\Sigma$.
-(2).
-The graphs $G_1,G_2,\ldots,G_k$ are pairwise disjoint, called vortices.
-(3).
-For each index $i \ge 1$, there is a disk $D_i$ inside some face $F_i$ of $G_0$, such that $U_i = V(G_0) \cap V(G_i) = V(G_0) \cap D_i$.
+\begin{Def} A graph $G$ is \textit{almost-embeddable} on a surface $\Sigma$ if $G$ can be written as the union of $k+1$ graphs $G_0 \cup G_1 \cup \ldots \cup G_k$, satisfying the following conditions: (1) $G_0$ has an embedding on $\Sigma$.
+(2) The graphs $G_1,G_2,\ldots,G_k$ are pairwise disjoint, called vortices.
+(3) For each index $i \ge 1$, there is a disk $D_i$ inside some face $F_i$ of $G_0$, such that $U_i = V(G_0) \cap V(G_i) = V(G_0) \cap D_i$.
 Moreover, the disks $D_i$ are pairwise disjoint.
-(4).
-For each index $i \ge 1$, the subgraph $G_i$ has pathwidth less than $k$.
+(4) For each index $i \ge 1$, the subgraph $G_i$ has pathwidth less than $k$.
 Moreover, $G_i$ has a path decomposition $\langle X_i^1,X_i^2,\ldots,X_i^{r_i} \rangle$ with $r_i \le k$, such that $v_i^j \in X_i^j$ for $1 \le j \le r_i$, where $v_i^1,v_i^2,\ldots,v_i^{r_i}$ are the vertices of $U_i$ indexed in cyclic order around the face $F_i$, clockwise or anti-clockwise. \end{Def}

-\begin{Lem} \textbf{(\cite{grohe2003local})} The class of all graphs almost embeddable in a fixed surface $S$ has linear local treewidth. \end{Lem}
+\begin{Lem} \textbf{\cite{grohe2003local}} The class of all graphs almost embeddable in a fixed surface $S$ has linear local treewidth. \end{Lem}

 \begin{Def} A graph $G$ is \textit{$h$-almost-embeddable} on a surface $\Sigma$ if $H$ is a $h$-apex graph of a graph that is almost embeddable on $\Sigma$. \end{Def}